OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Select-Object.md

 (working set) usage, and the `Select-Object` cmdlet selects only the last five members of the resulting array of objects.

-The **Wait** parameter is not required in commands that include the `Sort-Object` cmdlet because `Sort-Object` processes all objects and then returns a collection.
-The `Select-Object` optimization is available only for commands that return objects individually as they are processed.
+The **Wait** parameter isn't required in commands that include the `Sort-Object` cmdlet because `Sort-Object` processes all objects and then returns a collection.
+The `Select-Object` optimization is available only for commands that return objects individually as they're processed.

 ```powershell
 Get-Process | Sort-Object -Property WS | Select-Object -Last 5